scolomar/dca/4-Storage_and_Volumes/1-Persistent_storage.md

 A Docker volume is a filesystem totally independent of the Docker image and the container layer that will be mounted inside the container in a specified path.
 There are many types of Docker volumes.
-They will typically be located in the folder /var/lib/docker/volumes but they can also be located in any other path of the host machine or even in memory using the tmpfs mount.
+They can be located in any path of the host machine or even in memory using the tmpfs mount.
 Using specific volume plugins will even allow you to use external storage from the cloud, virtual platforms or many other available options from third party providers.
 In any case a Docker volume will allow you to avoid the Copy-on-Write system improving the I/O performance of the container.